ashswishwish/ODT2026-ProjectManagementAshithaVarada/README.md

 > We are designing this project as if we are a small creative studio making a **[toy / game / playable object / interactive experience]** for **[children / teens / adults / classmates / exhibition visitors / mixed audience]**.

 **Response:**
-`[We are designing this project as a game for teens and exhibition visitors.]`
+`[We are designing this project as if we are a small creative studio making a game / interactive experience for teens and exhibition visitors.]`

 ---